Fielmann AG

-Fielmann AG is a German eye-wear company.
+Fielmann Group AG is a German eyewear company.

-The Fielmann stock is listed in the German SDAX index and at the northern German regional HASPAX index.
-With 5% of all optical stores, Fielmann achieved a 21% sales market share and a 53% market share in terms of units sold.
-Fielmann is market leader in Germany and Europe's largest optician.
+Fielmann stock is listed in the German MDAX index.
+With 6% of all optical stores, Fielmann has achieved a 24% sales market share and a 56% market share in terms of units sold.
+Fielmann is the market leader in Germany and Europe's largest optician.

 History

-In 1972 Günther Fielmann established the first store in Cuxhaven.
-In 1981, Fielmann negotiated an agreement with the Esens statutory health insurance company, which allowed a larger selection of frames to be added to the portfolio for patients covered by the insurance.
+In 1972 Günther Fielmann established the first Fielmann store in Cuxhaven, Lower Saxony.
+In 1981, Fielmann negotiated an agreement with the Esens statutory health insurance company, which allowed a larger selection of frames to be added to the portfolio for patients with insurance coverage.

-Fielmann has been listed on the stock exchange since 1994.
-Its stock indexing advanced from SDAX to MDAX on 6 January 2009, but was dropped to SDAX in December 2019.
+Fielmann has been listed on the German stock exchange since 1994.
+Its stock indexing advanced from a listing in the SDAX (small and medium-sized companies) to MDAX on 6 January 2009, but was relegated to SDAX in December 2019.

 The non-profit Fielmann-Akademie was established by the company in 2001.
 Located in Plön Castle, Schleswig-Holstein it is a training centre for optometrists since 2002.

 Since 2019, Marc Fielmann has been the sole CEO of the company, succeeding his father Günther Fielmann.

+After almost 40 years on Weidestrasse, the Fielmann Group opened its new Head Office at Fuhlsbuettler Strasse in Hamburg's Barmbek-Nord district on September 1, 2025.

+Corporate affairs

+The key trends of Fielmann are (as at the financial year ending December 31):